treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

 So **iterators can save us memory**, but **iterators can sometimes save us time** also.

 Additionally, **iterators have abilities that other iterables don't**.
-For example, the laziness of iterables can be used to make iterables that have an unknown length.
+For example, the laziness of iterators can be used to make iterables that have an unknown length.
 In fact, you can even make infinitely long iterators.

 For example, the `itertools.count` utility will give us an iterator that will provide every number from `0` upward as we loop over it: